 - 1. The treaty country.
 Generally, this must be the same treaty under which you claimed exemption from tax as a nonresident alien. - 2.
 The treaty article addressing the income. - 3.
 The article number (or location) in the tax treaty that contains the saving clause and its exceptions. - 4.
-The type and amount of income that qualifies for the exemption rom tax

-5. Sufficient facts to justify the exemption from tax under the terms of he treaty article.
+The type and amount of income that qualifies for the exemption from tax. - $\bf 5.$ Sufficient facts to justify the exemption from tax under the terms of the treaty article.

 Example.
 Article 20 of the U.S.-China income tax treaty allows an exemption from tax for scholarship income received by a Chinese student temporarily present in the United States.
-Under U.S. law, this student will become a resident alien for tax purposes if their stay in the United States exceeds 5 calendar years.
+Under U.S. law, this student will become a resident alien for tax purposes if his or her stay in the United States exceeds 5 calendar years.
 However, paragraph 2 of the first Protocol to the U.S.-China treaty (dated April 30, 1984) allows the provisions of Article 20 to continue to apply even after the Chinese student becomes a resident alien of the United States.
-A Chinese student who qualifies for this exception (under paragraph 2 of the first Protocol) and is relying on this exception to claim an exemption from tax on their scholarship or fellowship income would attach to Form W-9 a statement that includes the information described above to support that exemption.
+A Chinese student who qualifies for this exception (under paragraph 2 of the first protocol) and is relying on this exception to claim an exemption from tax on his or her scholarship or fellowship income would attach to Form W-9 a statement that includes the information described above to support that exemption.